arleta-jedrzejczak/CC-node-project/README.md

 #### User - ./routes/users
 `POST/routes/users/register` - for register a new users, required attributes name, email, password

+`POST/routes/users/email-activation` - to authenticate user account via the email sent into given mail-box

 `GET/routes/users/`- to get a list of all users

-`GET/routes/users/login` - to login a user
+`GET/routes/users/login` - to login a user with a email and password

 `PATCH/edit/id` - to edit user details